M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: M2HRI Framework

 \item \textbf{Episodic memory}, which captures temporally grounded interaction experiences, including user preferences, past behaviors, and situational context, allowing agents to adapt based on prior interactions \cite{tulving2002episodic}. \end{itemize}

-Each agent $a_i$ maintains a private long-term memory store $M_{a_i}$, ensuring distinct interaction histories across agents.
+Each agent $a_i$ maintains an agent-specific long-term memory store $M_{a_i}$, ensuring distinct interaction histories across agents.
 Given an observation $o_t$, the agent retrieves relevant memories as $m_t = R_{\text{mem}}(o_t, M_{a_i})$ and updates its memory with newly acquired information as $M_{a_i} \leftarrow M_{a_i} \cup S_{\text{mem}}(o_t, M_{a_i})$.
 Short-term context is maintained through a working memory $c_t = \{o_{t-k}, \ldots, o_{t-1}, o_t\}$, a sliding window of recent observations that is reset at the start of each session and not persisted to disk.
-Memory access is governed by an LLM-based memory controller that performs context-sensitive retrieval and storage, filtering redundant content without relying on fixed heuristics.
+An LLM-based controller performs context-sensitive retrieval and storage while filtering redundant content.